YellowJacketLinux/LFS/00-Perl-Modules.md

-Note the version of `ExtUtils::MakeMaker` in Perl 5.36.1 is 7.64, for YJL itself that version requirement will always be met regardless of whether or not it is specified, but it still needs to be specified so that people trying to build the package for another distro (such as CentOS 7 where it is only at version 6.68 if not updated).
+Note the version of `ExtUtils::MakeMaker` in Perl 5.36.1 is 7.64, for YJL itself that version requirement will always be met regardless of whether or not it is specified, but it still needs to be specified so that people trying to build the package for another distribution (such as CentOS 7 where it is only at version 6.68 if not updated).

 ### Determining Build Requirements